Software Testing Knowledge Base

 All the test case examples shared above are correct and frequently used.
 Moreover, you can be certain to discover even more variations of test case formats.
 Once again, if it’s your first time creating test cases, specify the details with other team members.
 If you are studying or working on a test task, go with the most detailed test case or mix several, showing that you are aware of the variations 😉

-List of Test Cases for Login Page
+What Is the Essential List of Test Cases for a Login Page?

 All the login pages are more or less the same.
 There will be slight differences in design, but they don’t affect the approach to test case writing fundamentally.
+According to the Nielsen Norman Group, usability in login forms is a major factor in user retention.

 We won’t write a test case example for every possible user input here.
 Instead, we’ll share some ideas that will make test case writing easier.
 Below, you will find summaries that can become the background for test cases for your project.
 We’ll include the Forgot Password summaries, too, though technically, you can distinguish them as a standalone group of test cases.